-Finding a Lawyer for Possession with Intent to Sell in Hillsborough County, FL
+Finding Lawyers for Crimes of Selling Drugs in Hillsborough County, FL

 If you have been arrested for possession of a controlled substance with intent to sell, contact an experienced attorney in Tampa, Hillsborough County, FL.
 We aggressively fight the charges at every stage of the case.

 Contact us for a free consultation to discuss the charges pending against you, the potential penalties, and the best defenses to fight the charges aggressively.

 On the jail inquiry detail sheet, related offenses are sometimes listed as “delivery of cocaine,” “delivery of a controlled substances,” or “delivery of a controlled substances within 1,000 feet” of a convenience store, school or church.